 The main focus of the coaching process is to specifically and reasonably solve a problem, adjust a situation or make a change of direction which could lead to attainable and practical solutions and growth.

 What happens during the coaching process?
 While sitting face-to-face with the coach, you present a specific situation that you need or want to address and manage; for example, you may know what you want, but need assistance in creating a path and strategies toward your desired goal(s) or you may be uncertain about what you need or want to achieve, but clear about desiring a change and figuring out the next step.
 The coach assesses the situation of interest and examines with you fresh options to handle the matter differently.
-This process is accomplished through the here-and-now coaching functions of the coach, by a trial-and-learn period, and ultimately through your commitment, effort, and execution.
+This process is accomplished through the here-and-now coaching functions of the coach, by a trial-and-learn period, and ultimately through your commitment, effort, and final execution.
 It is an active teamwork approach which tasks are time-sensitive and the coaching experience short-term in duration.